humblelistener/humblelistener.github.io/_posts/2017-04-04-Psychological-safety.md

 _"building the best teams meant combining the best people"_

-### Impact on Psychological safety on team performance
+### Impact of Psychological safety on team performance

 Below is the picture representing the [four stages of group development by Bruce Tuckman](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development)